spetsura/server_stats/README.md

 # Server Performance Stats Script
-A simple cross-platform Bash script that shows server performance stats: CPU, memory, swap, disks, top processes, system info, and failed SSH login attempts.
+A simple Bash script that prints a quick snapshot of a Linux server: uptime & load, total CPU usage, memory and swap, disk totals, and top-5 processes (by memory and by CPU).

 # server-stats.sh